Code-Institute-Submissions/mildew-detection/README.md

 ## Data Preparation
 Minimal data cleaning was required, the folders were scanned through to delete any non-image file.
 To adequately perform model training and avoid model overfitting the dataset was split into train, test and validation set.
 The split ratio of the dataset was 0.7, 0.2, and 0.1 repspectively.
-Data augmentation was performed on the dataset using ImageDataGenerator
+Data augmentation was performed using ImageDataGenerator on the training dataset to increase the image data by artificially and temporarily creating training images through the combination of different processes, such as random rotation, shifts, sheared, zoom and rotated images in the computer's short-term memory (RAM).
+ImageDataGenertor was also used to rescale the test dataset and validation dataset.

 ## Modeling
-A classification model was created The training dataset was used to train the model and validated using the validation dataset.
+The sequential model is used on the training dataset was used to train the model and validated using the validation dataset.

 The model created was used to make prediction on the unseen test dataset and the Accuracy performance metrics calculated.

 ## Evaluation